bnmnetp/CS160/03_Cards/card_part_III.md

 The Hand class is similar to Pile, but it should allow you to remove any card from the hand rather than just the card on the top of the pile.

 * `add(card)` -- add the card to the hand
 * `remove(position)` -- remove the card at position where position is an integer describing the index of the card in your hand.
-Because most people do not start counting at zero, the index of the card should start with for the first card in your hand.
 * `num_in_suit(aSuit)` -- returns an integer representing the number of cards in the hand with the given suit.
 * `num_in_rank(aRank)` -- returns an integer representing the number of cards in the hand with a given rank.
 * `find_card(rank, suit)` -- returns the position (as an integer) of the card having rank and suit or -1 if the card is not found